Auto Accident Lawyer Houston TX

 Auto Accident Lawyer Houston, TX

 - Following an accident, you should go to a safe space if you are able to do so without further putting yourself or others in danger.
+Move to the side of the road and wait for the authorities or other witnesses at the scene to assist you.

 - Get the contact information of the person who hit you, even if you do not believe you were injured and did not suffer damage to your vehicle.
 This will be important in the event that you experience pain later on and you are diagnosed with a serious injury.
+The auto accident lawyer will have their information on file so they can build your case.

 - Call the police and get a copy of the report.
+The report will have detailed information such as the number of vehicles involved as well as the cause of the accident.

 - Gather all medical information that is relevant to your accident.
 You will need to prove that your injuries were related to the accident.
 Be sure that you have copies of medical treatment records and costs.
+Not only is this helpful for building your case, but without a medical record insurance companies may try to dismiss your claim and say that you were not really involved in an accident because you did not receive medical help immediately.

 - Make sure that you notify your insurance company of the accident and provide them with any details they require.